 The numerical model has been applied to analyze sintering behaviour of different mixtures NiAl/Al2O3.
 Numerical simulations are combined with experimental studies of sintering.
 First, sintering of each phase, NiAl and Al2O3, is studied separately at different parameters: temperature, time and pressure.
 Finally, sintering of mixtures NiAl/Al2O3 will be performed at similar conditions.
 The kinetics of sintering is evaluated by investigation of the bulk density change in time.
 The evolution of the bulk density obtained in experimental studies is used in calibration and validation of the numerical model.
 Comparison of experimental and numerical results for sintering of NiAl powder at temperature 1300°C under pressure of 30 MPa is shown in Fig. 2a.
 Since experimental tests for mixtures NiAl/Al2O3 have not been finished yet, numerical results are shown only in Fig. 2b.
-With the parameters assumed the sinterability of the mixture NiAl/Al2O3 is worse than that of each phase separately as it is reported by Shinagawa [3], who investigated solid phase sintering of powder mixtures.
-This will be verified in further experimental work.

-Figure 2: Evolution of relative density during sintering: a) numerical vs. numerical results for NiAl, b) numerical results for NiAl, Al2O3 and mixture NiAl/Al2O3.
+Rysunek 2.
+Evolution of relative density during sintering: a) numerical vs. numerical results for NiAl, b) numerical results for NiAl, Al_2O_3 and mixture NiAl/ Al_2O_3 .